October 23, 2001: Apple CEO Steve Jobs introduces the first iPod, a device capable of storing an entire music library in a highly portable package.

 In the end, the iPod became a massive hit for Apple.
 By 2007, Cupertino sold its 100 millionth iPod.
 That made it Apple’s most popular product until the iPhone.
 The device helped drive the success of the iTunes Music Store, which became America’s top music retailer.

-While Apple may have moved beyond the iPod, the MP3 player remains baked into Apple’s DNA.
+While Apple may have moved beyond the iPod, the revolutionary MP3 player remains baked into Cupertino’s DNA.
 The company’s focus on music led to Apple Music, which today is the second-most-popular music streaming service.
-The white earbuds, which became synonymous with the iPod, evolved into the ultra-successful AirPods.
+And the iPod’s white earbuds, which became synonymous with the gadget, evolved into the ultra-successful AirPods.

 What was the first iPod you owned?
 Let’s hear your memories in the comments below.